All Episodes

 They know how to add things in bills to make it look like Republicans are voting against the police.

-They got a seven trillion dollar bill.
+They got a $7 trillion bill.

-They'll put a hundred thousand for police in there and a hundred thousand for border agents.
+They'll put $100,000 for police in there and $100,000 for border agents.

-And if Republicans vote against it, well, they're against they want to defund the police.
+And if Republicans vote against it, well, they're against, they want to defund the police.

-They don't they don't want to uh secure the border.
+They don't want to secure the border.

-Republicans just need to stand on their principles, stand up for what they believe in, and and you know, the media mob be damned and everybody else be damned.
+Republicans just need to stand on their principles, stand up for what they believe in.

 That's what their job is here.

-Now, I don't have a lot of hope for this the Senate, but the Senate needs to join with House Republicans and start fighting.
+Now, I don't have a lot of hope for the Senate, but the Senate needs to join with House Republicans and start fighting.

-And and, you know, I stand by what I said.
+And, you know, I stand by what I said.

-I I think it's a great step by McCarthy to go with the impeachment inquiry.
+I think it's a great step by McCarthy to go with the impeachment inquiry.

 I know others would like the impeachment to start right away.